Falkicon/mcp-fabric-ux-system/mcp-server.plan.md

-# MCP server boilerplate specification and work plan
+# Fabric UX System MCP Server Specification and Work Plan

 ## 1. Introduction

 ### 1.1.
 Goal

-To create a well-structured, maintainable, and extensible boilerplate project for building Model Context Protocol (MCP) servers using TypeScript.
-This boilerplate aims to accelerate development, promote consistency, and incorporate best practices identified in the research phase.
+To create a dedicated Model Context Protocol (MCP) server that acts as an expert source for the Fabric UX System.
+This server will provide developers using MCP-enabled AI clients with up-to-date information, guidance, and potentially interactive tools related to Fabric UX design, development, components, and content standards, by indexing a curated set of RAG-optimized documentation files located in the `_docs_fabric_ux` directory.

 ### 1.2.
 Background

-The `mcp-server.research.md` document highlights the increasing importance of MCP for integrating AI with external tools and data.
-It outlines best practices regarding security, configuration, deployment (especially using containers), and the utility of SDKs (like the TypeScript SDK) for simplifying development.
-This boilerplate will provide a practical starting point based on those findings.
+This project adapts the MCP server boilerplate to specifically serve information about the Fabric UX System by indexing the curated documentation in `_docs_fabric_ux` using a Retrieval-Augmented Generation (RAG) approach.
+This enables AI agents to provide more accurate and context-aware assistance to developers working within this ecosystem.

 ### 1.3.
 Target audience

-Developers (initially internal, potentially broader) needing to create new MCP servers.
-Assumes familiarity with TypeScript and basic server concepts.
+Developers using AI clients with MCP support (e.g., Cursor) who are building or maintaining user interfaces and experiences based on the Fabric UX System.

 ## 2. Specification